Ludwig Lavater

 Lavater was a prolific author, composing homilies, commentaries, a survey of the liturgical practices of the Zurich church, a history of the Lord's Supper controversy, as well as biographies of Bullinger and Konrad Pellikan.
 His work on ghosts (De spectris ...) was one of the most frequently printed demonological works of the early modern period, going into at least nineteen early modern editions in German, Latin, French, English and Italian.

+Life

+Lavater was born to Hans Rudolf Lavater and Anna Rouchli.

+Lavater married Margareta Bullinger on May 8th, 1550.
+They had 3 sons and 6 daughters together.